Shabtai Kalmanovich: Biography

 Kalmanovich was born in Kaunas, Soviet Lithuania to an impoverished Lithuanian Jewish family in 1947.
 His mother was a Holocaust survivor who had been sheltered by a Lithuanian family after escaping Nazi captivity in the Ninth Fort.
 He studied chemical engineering, and joined the Soviet Army soon after his studies.
-When his commanders learned that his family was planning to emigrate to Israel, he was summoned to the Jewish administration of the KGB, and was recruited as a spy in exchange for expediting the emigration procedures for himself and his family.
+When his commanders learned that his family was planning to emigrate to Israel, he was summoned to the KGB, and was recruited as a spy in exchange for expediting the emigration procedures for himself and his family.
 In 1971, he emigrated to Israel with his family after they received exit permits.

 In Israel, Kalmanovich became active in the Israeli Labor Party, worked in the Government Press Office, and as a parliamentary aide in the Knesset.
 His government positions gave him access to information about Nativ, an Israeli liaison organization that maintained contact with Jews in the Soviet Union and other Eastern bloc countries.
 Kalmanovich had been instructed to infiltrate Nativ by his KGB case officer and pass intelligence on its activities.
 According to his indictment, Kalmanovich handed over information to the Soviets over a period of 17 years.
 Kalmanovich became a businessman after the KGB funded investments for him in Israel.
 He became wealthy by exploiting cheap labor in South African bantustan of Bophuthatswana, in conjunction with other Israeli, South African and Taiwanese businessmen.
 He lived and worked for a time in Sierra Leone, where he made a fortune in the diamond trade and worked as a representative for Israel.

 His wealth allowed him to befriend important Israeli figures, including intelligence officers and several generals, including Brigadier-General Dov Tamari, the first Chief Intelligence Officer of the Intelligence Corps, whom he took on an all-expense-paid tour of Africa as a domestic security consultant.
 He made contact with Knesset members, and hosted cabinet ministers at lavish parties at his villa in a wealthy Tel Aviv neighborhood.

 His business ventures began to collapse in the mid-1980s.
 During a 1987 visit to the United Kingdom, Kalmanovich was arrested by British police for having allegedly passed over $2 million in forged checks to the United States.
 He was extradited to the United States, only to be released on bail and allowed to return to Israel.
 Upon his return to Israel, he was arrested and charged with espionage.
 His frequent trips to the Soviet Union and East Germany had aroused the suspicion of Shin Bet, Israel's internal security agency.
 Shin Bet had conducted an investigation and discovered evidence that he was passing information to the Soviets.
 According to one theory, he was only made a scapegoat for information from Jonathan Pollard that had been willingly shared by Israel with the Soviets in order to secure the release of certain Jewish scientists in the USSR.